HCDigitalScholarship/intervals/README.md

 - Get a note list from the whole piece, going by provided beats ```score1.note_list_selected_beat([beat1, beat2, etc.])``` *For more information on each method, use help(method name), for example: help(note_list_incremental_offset)

-### Creating vectorized patterns and selecting interval types
+### Creating vectorized representations and selecting their types
 At this point you should have constructed a note list from the methods of a CorpusBase or ScoreBase object.
 The next step is to group those notes into intervals using the IntervalBase object, which accepts note lists as a list, in case you want to analyze multiple ScoreBase note lists.
 - Multiple note lists: ```vectors = IntervalBase([score1.note_list_whole_piece(), score2.note_list_incremental_offset(2), corpus.note_list_whole_piece()]```
 - Just one: ```vectors = IntervalBase([corpus.note_list_whole_piece()]```